 I want to know that you’re reachable, so I’ll reach out to you.
 If I find no way to reach out to you, or if I find the ways you share are inactive channels, you’re toast, on the trust front.
 Place a contact form somewhere on your blog or better yet, post your email address on multiple pages, like on your about page and on your services pages.
 Don’t worry, you’re likely not famous enough to generate hundreds of thousands of spam messages weekly.
 Put the darn email addy on your blog so I can reach you, and so I can ask you questions, or so I can connect with you, or complement you, and so I can trust you, and so we can build prospering bonds which lead to all types of exciting scenarios for both of us.

 Create a Transparent, In-Depth About Page

 Read my about page.
 Slowly scroll down the page.
-Even if you scan it you get the feel that I’ve built a Wikipedia style masterpiece.
 I have to hand it to Neil Patel.
 The guy influenced me to create/redo my about page because I was floored by his delivery.
 Before you trust advice check the source.
 Checking the source – blogging-wise – means reading the blogger’s about page.